 This is a lens that I definitely don’t use everyday but really comes in handy when I need a wider lens for things like interior photography, landscapes, astrophotography, etc. This is another great travel lens because of its versatility, and the 2.8 aperture can still work for travel portraits if you don’t care to have a very shallow depth of field.

-In most instances, 35mm is wide enough for me when is why I don’t use this lens as often, but if you want to capture more of a scene or plan to photograph interiors for hotels, this is a must!
+In most instances, 35mm is wide enough for me which is why I don’t use this lens as often, but if you want to capture more of a scene or plan to photograph interiors for hotels, this is a must!

 Sony 55mm 1.8 ZA

 This lens is similar to the Canon “nifty fifty” which rings in at a whopping $100 and is most-often recommended to new photographers due to its great quality at such a low price.
 This 55mm isn’t quite that affordable but is the most affordable on this list and delivers some amazing quality for its price.
 But the best part about this lens is it’s size!
 It’s a super small lens that is very easy to throw in a bag and one that I never leave behind for that reason.